Building a Democratic Candidate

 (See…I told you it would be hard to swallow.)

-ow, I don’t mean Dems need to be the same kind of greasy, lying, cheating grifter that Trump is.
-I mean they need candidates who project on a personal level the way Trump does; they need to project power.
+ow, I don’t mean Dems need to be the same kind of greasy, lying, cheating grifter that Trump has always been.
+I mean they need candidates who present on a personal level the way Trump does; they need to project power.

-Consider all the voters who didn’t know much about either candidate last time around.
+Consider all those voters who didn’t know much about either candidate last time around.
 They didn’t know Trump so much as they felt him.
-He was earthy and visceral and not taking s**t from anyone.
+He was earthy and visceral and resentful and not taking s**t from anyone.

 Kamala’s subliminal message was, “I am a uniter.”